celery/celery/docs/getting-started/brokers/rabbitmq.rst

 Setting up RabbitMQ
 -------------------

-To use celery we need to create a RabbitMQ user, a virtual host and allow that user access to that virtual host:
+To use Celery we need to create a RabbitMQ user, a virtual host and allow that user access to that virtual host:

 .. code-block:: console